markingham77/dqt/README.md

 {% import 'mymacros.jinja' as mymacros %}
 ```

 [base.sql](workspaces/main/templates/base.sql) imports these macros so if you extend a template from base.sql then you automatically import them.
-If importing by hand, DXT finds the macro files automatically so you do not need full path names.
+If importing by hand, DQT finds the macro files automatically so you do not need full path names.
 To actually use them you reference them like so:

 <pre>
 select